mintzj/recursion_rstudio/README.md

 # recursion_rstudio

-This repo contains code from a class I taught, "Recusion and Dynamic Programming for Sequence Analysis."

-Probably not of much use without the class context ;)
+This repo contains code from short course on recursion and dynamic programming, taught by Shawn O'Neil during fall 2014 at Oregon State University.
+(I'm Holding onto this code so I can refer to some of these tricks later).